jung-eugene/bostonhacks-medimind/README.md

 # Bostonhacks 2023: MediMind

+### "Transforming Care into Action: Your Health, Your Diet, Your Fitness Companion."

+<img width="910" alt="Screenshot 2023-11-19 at 3 29 48 AM" src="https://github.com/jung-eugene/bostonhacks-medimind/assets/114817519/0bffee7e-b254-4711-97c2-802b81db5ccb">

 ## Description
-An app made with React Native for people with medical conditions to assist their fitness and diet.
+An app made with React Native for those with medical conditions seeking assistance in health, fitness and diet.

-<img width="910" alt="Screenshot 2023-11-19 at 3 29 48 AM" src="https://github.com/jung-eugene/bostonhacks-medimind/assets/114817519/0bffee7e-b254-4711-97c2-802b81db5ccb">

 ## Team Information